kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 The Gateway API has the following primary extension points:

-* *External references.* A feature (field) of a Gateway API resource can reference a custom resource (CRD) specific to the Gateway implementation that configures that feature.
+* *External references.* A feature (field) of a Gateway API resource can reference a custom resource specific to the Gateway implementation that configures that feature.
 For example:
     * [HTTPRouteFilter](/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteFilter) can reference an external resource via the `extensionRef` field, thus configuring an implementation-specific filter.
     * [BackendObjectReference](/references/spec/#gateway.networking.k8s.io/v1beta1.BackendObjectReference) supports resources other than Services.
     * [SecretObjectReference](/references/spec/#gateway.networking.k8s.io/v1beta1.SecretObjectReference) supports resources other than Secrets.